nvhoc/clean-architect-nodejs-user-hierarchy/README.md

 # user-hierarchy

-The problem is so interesting that I want to build a service in real life.
+The problem is about how to know subordinates of a user, it is so interesting that I want to build a service in real life.

 ## How to run